EWaterman/EWaterman.github.io/_posts/Ch5/0005-03-01-cmyk-or-rgb.md

 Before you start any colour work **it’s important to know which colour gamut you’re going to be working in**.

-> Wait what’s a colour gamut?
+> Wait, what’s a colour gamut?

 A colour gamut is essentially just a range of colours.
 The colour systems we use on computer screens or for printing are limited in their gamut.
 They can’t create every combination of colours that we can see with the naked eye.